19emtuck/hg_delivery/README.rst

   - pushing or pulling on/from a remote repository

-  - add additional task when updating a repository (*usefull for flushing the cache* or *for gracefull apache*)
+  - add additional task when updating a repository (*useful for flushing the cache* or *for gracefull apache*)

   - responsive design (thanks to bootstrap)